 - Inclusion and exclusion criteria

-- Details of apparatus (if applicable with manufacture’s name and address) and or drugs/chemicals used.
+- Details of apparatus (if applicable with manufacturer's name and address) and or drugs/chemicals used.
 Use generic name/s of drugs/ chemicals along with dose (s) and route(s) of administration

-Statistics should clearly include the tests applied along with statistical software package used with version.
+Statistics should include the tests applied along with the statistical software package used with the version.

-For patients, age, sex with mean age ±standard deviation must be given.
-Statistical method must be mentioned and specify any general computer program used.
+For patients, age, and sex with mean age ±standard deviation must be given.
+The statistical method must be mentioned and specify any general computer program used.

 Results: The results should justify your claims.
-This section should summarize your results through text, graphs and tables and figures, report your statistical findings.
+This section should summarize your results through text, graphs, tables and figures, to report your statistical findings.
 Avoid repetitions of data shown through tables and figures in the text.